csells/flutter_fixit_warehouse/README.md

 over and begins asking the user a series of clarifying questions.

 ## Human In The Loop
-The way that the LLM can ask the user questions is using a set of tools at it's disposal called "interrupts."
-These days, Most generative AI SDKs have the ability to add tools to enable the LLM to get data that you'd rather it not guess about, like the current weather.
-However, those tools are typically handled in the same process as the LLM is being invoked from.
-In our case, we're using Genkit on the server, so a traditional tool would need to be invoked from the server.
+To enable the LLM to gather data outside of the context it was given, Genkit ability has to provide it with tools.
+However, most of the time tools are handled on the server, like when an LLM needs the weather for a location provided in a prompt.

-However, what we want is to enable the LLM to call from the server process back to the client with a question, for the client to gather the answer form the user of the app and then to send that answer back to the server so that it can continue with whatever it was doing before it interrupted itself to get the user involved in the first place.
-Hence the name: interrupt.
+However, what we want is to enable the LLM to call from the server process back to the client with a question so that the client can gather the answer from the user.
+Genkit also provides for such tools, which are called "interrupts," because they interrupt what the LLM response generation to gather more data;
+once the data is collected, the LLM's generation is resumed.

 There are three kinds of interrupts that this sample supports: choice, range and image.